Testing power output of Tesla USB Type-C Ports

 Rear Ports

 However, the rear Type-C USB ports appear to max out at only 9 volts.
 The maximum we were able to draw from the rear ports was 25.6 watts (9.03V x 2.84A).
-The computer also reported 27 watt power source plugged in.
+The computer also reported a 27-watt power source plugged in.
 This is still plenty for even the thirstiest mobile devices, but laptops and anything larger are better served at the front.

-What about the other cabin power options?
-We’ve known from Tesla documentation that the wireless Qi phone chargers can supply up to 15 watts, and the 12V sockets are capable of 12A.
-But no Vehicle to Load functions on current Teslas, sadly.
+What about the other in-cabin power options?
+We know from Tesla documentation that the wireless Qi phone chargers can supply up to 15 watts, and the 12V sockets are capable of 12A.

 Rear USB C Port, Model Y